 Optional: Tortilla chips for serving, shredded cheese or tortillas

-- Add onion, garlic and olive oil to pan and cook until onion is brown.
+- First, add onion, garlic and olive oil to pan and cook until onion is brown.

-- Drain tomatoes (you don’t have to, it’s a just a preference of mine).
+- Then, drain tomatoes (you don’t have to, it’s a just a preference of mine).
 Let this cook for a few minutes.

 - Add zucchini, drained black beans, and chickpeas.

-- Add Goya seasoning and cook until the zucchini is cooked through.
+- Now add Goya seasoning and cook until the zucchini is cooked through.
 (I use this seasoning on so much.
 We order packs of it at a time.)

-- Serve with cheese, avocados, sour cream, tortilla chips or make tacos with tortillas.
+- Finally, serve with cheese, avocados, sour cream, tortilla chips or make tacos with tortillas.

 Sweet Potato Tacos